devopswiki/documentation/kubernetes/README.md

 ### kube-apiserver

-Hello, and welcome to this lecture.
-In this lecture, we will discuss the **kube-apiserver**, the core management component in Kubernetes.
+We will discuss the **kube-apiserver**, the core management component in Kubernetes.

 When you run a `kubectl` command, it communicates with the **kube-apiserver**, which handles the following key tasks:
 1. **Authenticating and validating requests**.